do4ng/zely/docs/guide/getting-started.md

 ## Using tool

-You can create prext application easily with [create-prext](https://npmjs.com/package/create-prext).
+You can create zely application easily with [create-zely](https://npmjs.com/package/create-zely).

 ---